PreciousChicken/blog/content/posts/short-sharp-solidity-pure-vs-view-vs-call.md

 ## The smart contract

-If you want to follow along then after creating running `truffle init` in a working folder copy the following code in *contracts/CallDemo.sol*:
+If you want to follow along then after running `truffle init` in a working folder, copy the following code into *contracts/CallDemo.sol*:

 ```solidity
 // SPDX-License-Identifier: The Unlicencse